bglid/haitian-creole-nlu/README.md

 # Haitian Creole NLU Model

 Inspired by the CreoleVal paper, this project serves to recreate the Reading Comprehension NLU task.
 Our goal is to build upon the results achieved by the authors of said paper.
+Our group tested

 ## Setup